natebolam/agora/frontend/src/assets/learning-page.md

 Other bakers can then vote on proposals by submitting *proposals* operations of their own.
 As described in the [whitepaper](https://tezos.com/static/white_paper-2dc8c02267a8fb86bd67a108199441bf.pdf), the Proposal Period vote is done via approval voting, meaning each baker may vote once on up to 20 proposals.
 Think of it as a form of “upvoting.”

-At the end of the Proposal Period, the network counts the proposal votes and the most-upvoted proposal proceeds to the Exploration Period.
-If no proposals have been submitted or if there is a tie between proposals, a new Proposal Period begins.
+At the end of the Proposal Period, the network counts the proposal votes.
+For any proposal to be considered valid, it must have enough upvotes to meet a 5% quorum.
+If the most upvoted proposal has at least 5% of the number of possible votes supporting it, the proposal proceeds to the Exploration Period.
+If the 5% quorum is not met, no proposals have been submitted, or there is a tie between proposals, the amendment process resets to a new Proposal Period.

 ### Exploration Period